- senior translator vetted by Thailand's Department of Consular Affairs on staff for Czech

 - Free reply within 15 minutes during business hours

 Among the document pairs that move through our Lat Phrao office every week, the Passport → Czech route is one of the highest-volume — and one of the most rejection-prone when handled by a general translation agency.
-Whether the receiving authority is government, academic, corporate or judicial, our in-house senior translator vetted by Thailand's Department of Consular Affairs delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; read on for the costing matrix, the rush-window calendar, the rejection-pattern catalogue and the bilingual glossary the Czech desk maintains in-house.
+Whether the receiving authority is government, academic, corporate or judicial, the file is drafted by senior translator vetted by Thailand's Department of Consular Affairs working in-house, to the standard the Thai MFA, the Bangkok embassy and the destination registry each apply in turn; the playbook below covers price, calendar, supporting copies, transliteration rules and the rejection patterns the Czech desk sees most often.

 Why a specialist Czech translator matters for Passport